Vipk8/Vipk8/README.md

 - 👋 Hi, I’m @Vipk8
 - 👀 I’m interested in ...Data Science
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m a machine learning engineer.
 - 📫 How to reach me ...By email

 <!---